nicehero/ProtoJson2Hpp/README.md

   one json file make a one hpp file,and it will auto gen depends relation(#include)

-  support base type: i8 i16 i32 i64 ui8 ui16 ui32 ui64 string binary
+  support base type: i8 i16 i32 i64 ui8 ui16 ui32 ui64 string binary OperUInt StoreUInt

   cmd_fix.json is your customer id value